MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-sa-get-started.md

 - In Microsoft Dataverse, configure virtual entities for Finance and Supply Chain Management.
 For more information, see [Configure Dataverse virtual entities](../../fin-ops-core/dev-itpro/power-platform/admin-reference.md).
 - Enable the **CustomerPaymentMethodEntity** virtual entity.
 For more information, see [Enable Microsoft Dataverse virtual entities](../../fin-ops-core/dev-itpro/power-platform/enable-virtual-entities.md).
 - Add the Dataverse endpoint as a connected application in the RCS instance.
 For more information, see [Create a connected application](e-invoicing-connected-applications.md#create-a-connected-application).
-- Import the **Saudi Arabian electronic invoice (SA)** electronic invoicing feature into RCS from the Global repository.
+- Import the **Saudi Arabian Zatca submission (SA)** electronic invoicing feature into RCS from the Global repository.
 For more information, see [Import features from the Global repository](e-invoicing-import-feature-global-repository.md).
 - Make sure that the following Electronic reporting (ER) format configurations are imported.
 For more information, see [Import Electronic reporting (ER) configurations](../../fin-ops-core/dev-itpro/analytics/electronic-reporting-import-ger-configurations.md).

     - Sales e-invoice (SA)
     - Project e-invoice (SA)
     - Retail fiscal document format (for Retail-specific scenarios, if required)

-## Country-specific configuration for the Saudi Arabian electronic invoice (SA) Electronic invoicing feature
+## Country-specific configuration for the Saudi Arabian Zatca submission (SA) Electronic invoicing feature

-Some of the parameters from the **Saudi Arabian electronic invoice (SA)** electronic invoicing feature are published with default values.
+Some of the parameters from the **Saudi Arabian Zatca submission (SA)** electronic invoicing feature are published with default values.
 Before you deploy the electronic invoicing feature to the service environment, review the default values, and update them as required so that they better reflect your business operations.

 1. In RCS, in the **Globalization feature** workspace, in the **Features** section, select the **Electronic invoicing** tile.
-2. On the **Electronic invoicing features** page, verify that the **Saudi Arabian electronic invoice (SA)** Electronic invoicing feature is selected.
+2. On the **Electronic invoicing features** page, verify that the **Saudi Arabian Zatca submission (SA)** Electronic invoicing feature is selected.
 3. On the **Versions** tab, verify that the **Draft** version is selected.
 4. On the **Configurations** tab, go to **Application specific parameters** for a selected configuration.
 In the **Lookups** section, make sure that **PaymentMethodSubstitutionLookup** lookup is selected.
 5. In the **Conditions** section, select **Add** to add a condition.